rocky-linux/documentation/en/rocky/8/guides/RL_mirroring_lsyncd.md

 ## Test And Turn Up

-Now that everything else is setup, we can now test.
+Now that everything else is set up, we can test it all.
 For starters, lets make sure our systemd lsyncd.service will start:

 `systemctl start lsyncd`